Club Q: Witness describes seeing “bodies on the ground” - NewsBreak

 Club Q: Witness describes seeing “bodies on the ground”

-(COLORADO SPRINGS) — Witnesses to the Club Q shooting overnight in Colorado Springs on Saturday, Nov.
-19 are coming forward and sharing their stories.
+(COLORADO SPRINGS) — Witnesses to the Club Q shooting overnight on Saturday, Nov.
+20 are coming forward and sharing their stories.

 Joshua Thurman, who was inside Club Q during the shooting, spoke to FOX21 News and said at first, people inside thought the shots were just part of the club’s music.>>Club Q shooting: Resources for families & victims